anton-smirnov-robert/weaver/content/note/literature note on Paic2019.md

 Some aspects are transformed:

 - The linear model is no longer valid, it is the "tacit knowledge" (another idea of Polanyi) that cannot be transferred in the linear model of innovation.
 For a good transfer of knowledge, industry and universities should co-create and collaborate.
-The closer all actors (reasearcher, industrials, citizens) are, the better.
+The closer all actors (researcher, industrials, citizens) are, the better.

 > [!quote]
 >